Amer-02/COVID-Layoff-Analysis-From-Data-Cleaning-to-Dashboard/README.md

 ---

+## 🔍 Project Insights

+This project explores global layoff trends using interactive visualizations in Power BI.
+It helps answer critical workforce-related questions such as:
+- Which months or years saw the highest layoffs globally?
+- Which countries and regions are most affected by layoffs?
+- Which companies have laid off the most employees?
+- What are the most impacted industries or sectors?

+---

 Feel free to clone or fork the repository and explore the data-driven story of layoffs during one of the most disruptive global events of the decade.